bookercodes/articles/csharp-6-an-introduction.md

 The *C# compiler* (as illustrated above in a diagram I pinched from Wikipedia) is a tool that translates C# code into bytecode known as [*MSIL*](https://en.wikipedia.org/wiki/MSIL).

-The *runtime* manages the execution of managed code.
+The *runtime* manages the execution of bytecode.
 It recognizes a set of [IL instructions](https://en.wikipedia.org/wiki/List_of_CIL_instructions) and translates them into machine-specific assembly instructions on the fly.

 The _framework libraries_ are essentially the libraries you reference from your projects to help you kick-start development: